FCSM Grade Appeal Procedures

 3. If the student is dissatisfied with the instructor’s response, s/he may appeal, in writing, to the departmental representative specified in the instructor’s written response; such an appeal must be submitted within five business days of receipt of the instructor’s response.
 The appeal to the department must address the instructor’s response and must explain why the student disagrees with the instructor’s reasoning.

 4. The departmental representative will review the appeal and may ask to meet with the student, if further clarification is needed.
-The representative must inform the student in writing of her/his decision and copy the instructor and the FCSM Associate Dean.
+The representative must inform the student in writing of her/his decision and copy the instructor and the FCSM Associate Dean for Teaching and Student Success.
 The departmental response to the student’s appeal must clearly state the issues as substantive or procedural and address those separately.

-5. If the student is dissatisfied with the departmental response, s/he may appeal, in writing, to the FCSM Associate Dean; such an appeal must be submitted within five business days of receipt of the departmental response.
+5. If the student is dissatisfied with the departmental response, s/he may appeal, in writing, to the FCSM Associate Dean for Teaching and Student Success; such an appeal must be submitted within five business days of receipt of the departmental response.
 The appeal must address the departmental response and must explain why the student disagrees with that response.
 The student must attach copies of all prior correspondence with the instructor and the department.

-6. The Associate Dean will review the appeal and may ask to meet with the student if further information is required.
+6. The FCSM Associate Dean for Teaching and Student Success will review the appeal and may ask to meet with the student if further information is required.
 The Associate Dean will inform the student in writing of her/his decision regarding the appeal and copy the department chair and the instructor.
 If necessary, the Associate Dean’s letter will classify the issues in the appeal as substantive or procedural.

-7. In cases of substantive grade appeals, the decision of the Associate Dean is final.
+7. In cases of substantive grade appeals, the decision of the FCSM Associate Dean for Teaching and Student Success is final.
 In cases of procedural grade appeals, if the student is dissatisfied with the Associate Dean’s decision, s/he may appeal, in writing, to the Academic Standards Committee (ASC).
 In cases of appeals to the ASC, the committee’s decision is final.